Nanny Share Guide

 • The nanny has filled out an I-9 and W-4 for each family separately

-• You've used the paycheck calculator to model gross-to-net for the share rate
+• You've used the nanny share calculator to model each family's true cost at the share rate

-• You've confirmed the per-family hourly rate meets state and city minimum wage
+• You've confirmed the nanny's rate meets state and city minimum wage

 Built for nanny shares